planemanner/HPO_WINNING_TICKET/README.md

     - However, I will update the explanation of each args in main.py soon

 # Contact
-  - Anybody wants help for this repository, send an e-mail on smddls77@gmail.com or leave issue
+  - Anybody wants help for this repository, send an e-mail on smddls77@gmail.com or leave an issue